As of November 24, 2014 practicing with Morgan, Lewis & Bockius LLP.

-Debra Fischer is chair of the firm’s Labor and Employment Practice Group and firm administrative partner.
-She also is the chair of the firm’s Committee on Associates, a member of the Management Committee and National Pro Bono Committee.
+Debra Fischer is administrative partner on Bingham’s Managing Partner Team, as well as chair of the firm’s Labor and Employment Practice Group.
+She is also the chair of the firm’s Committee on Associates, and she is a member of the firm’s National Pro Bono Committee.

 Debra Fischer has practiced employment law and trade secret litigation for almost 25 years, successfully trying cases in both California state and federal courts as well as in arbitration.
 Her appellate work includes successfully briefing and arguing cases in state and federal courts of appeal, including briefing in the U.S. Supreme Court.
 She has defended clients in a wide variety of employment matters, including sexual harassment and wrongful termination suits; claims of race, sex, disability, pregnancy, age and sexual orientation discrimination; and assault, battery, invasion of privacy, defamation, fraud and false imprisonment allegations.
 Debra advises on trade secret and unfair competition issues that arise when employees change employment.
 In addition, she defends clients against wage and hour class actions and Section 17200 claims.
 She is often called upon to handle employment disputes with high-level executives and other highly confidential matters.

 Debra regularly counsels employers in all aspects of employment law compliance and risk avoidance, including restructurings and downsizing; drafting personnel policies and employment agreements; conducting internal investigations; providing educational seminars to management and employees in all areas of employment law, including sexual harassment and other forms of discrimination; hiring and terminating employees; giving performance reviews; and understanding federal, state and local employment statutes and ordinances.